Updated: Sep 26

 On-site actions include optimising all the aspects of your website’s architecture and content, such as robots.txt and meta tags (stay with me here) and ensuring that the pages are designed to consider the ‘customer experience’.
-Other on-site actions consist of simpler tasks such as implementing best practices for images and adding internal linking and keywords in the right places and pages.
+Other on-site actions include simpler tasks such as implementing best practices for images and adding internal linking and keywords in the right places and pages.

 On-site SEO also delves deep into the speed of your website, mobile-friendliness, site architecture, data mark-up and duplicate content, setting your business up for the best chance of digital success.

-Moz’s definition explains it well: “off-page SEO (also called off-site SEO) refers to actions taken outside of your own website to impact your rankings within search engine results pages (SERPs)”.
+Moz’s definition explains it well: “off-page SEO (also called off-site SEO) refers to actions taken outside of your website to impact your rankings within search engine results pages (SERPs)”.

 Search engines also consider other important factors of off-site activity when determining your website’s ranking position.
 Although they don’t carry as much weight as links, brand mentions are significant and help contribute to your business's overall presence and identity online.

-You can, of course, carry out one tactic without the other, but the most effective way to see results quickly is to combine your efforts and seek support from both an on-site and off-site SEO specialist.
+You can, of course, carry out one tactic without the other, but the most effective way to see results quickly is to combine your efforts and seek support from an on-site and off-site SEO specialist.

-An initial audit combining both elements is one proven way to see an overview of what needs actions need to be taken on your website to increase your brand’s ranking position for certain keywords.
+An initial audit combining both elements is one proven way to see an overview of what actions need to be taken on your website to increase your brand’s ranking position for certain keywords.
 Owners of small business websites should even be able to complete some of the quick-win actions on their own, with little support.

-SEO activity not only helps to improve the search engine friendliness of your site and boosts your ranking for specific keywords, but it also helps to focus what’s on your site and in turn is effective at increasing enquiries, digital presence and sales.
+SEO activity not only helps to improve the search engine friendliness of your site and boosts your ranking for specific keywords, but it also helps to focus what’s on your site and, in turn, is effective at increasing enquiries, digital presence and sales.